How the Private Voice Took Hold

 Bandcamp: A Home for the Independent Voice

 As social media expanded, new direct-sales models changed the music economy.
-Bandcamp, which launched in 2008, gave artists a way to sell digital downloads and physical merchandise directly to fans without the need for a major label.
-The platform allowed musicians to set their own prices, share revenue transparently, and communicate directly with listeners.
-The model fit well with the independent spirit of indie folk and emerging bedroom artists.
+Bandcamp, launched in 2008, gave artists a way to sell downloads, physical releases, and merchandise directly to fans without handing the whole transaction to a major label or large streaming service.
+The platform let musicians set prices, write release notes, and control timing in ways that suited indie folk and emerging bedroom-pop artists.

 The platform also supported smaller groups of people with similar interests.
 Experimental folk, lo-fi recordings, and regional scenes could coexist without competing directly for mass-market visibility.
 That diversity echoed earlier independent infrastructures built around college radio and small labels, but with global reach.